Clockwork Princess: Plot

-On the way to Wales, Tessa briefly frees herself from Mrs. Black, now only a disembodied head, and discovers that her clockwork angel pendant holds an essence of the angel Ithuriel.
-Upon arrival at Cadair Idris, Tessa is forced to shapeshift into John Shade and teach Mortmain how to create automatons capable of carrying demonic spirits.
-He reveals that Tessa was born to a Greater Demon father and a Shadowhunter mother, a feat normally impossible since demon-nephilim children are usually born dead.
-By switching Elizabeth Gray with Adele Starkweather, Aloysius' granddaughter who died when she was young, "Elizabeth" became a Shadowhunter who was not marked, and by giving her the protection of Ithuriel, and the fact that Elizabeth was not marked, Tessa could be delivered alive.
-Mortmain arranged for Tessa to start a new race of demon-nephilim hybrids.
-Will reunites with Tessa and makes love with her.
-The two meet up with Charlotte and the others and begin battling through Mortmain's automatons, learning to their shock that one of the Silent Brothers, [Brother Zachariah], is Jem.
+On the way to Wales, Tessa briefly frees herself from Mrs. Black, now a disembodied head attached to an automaton body, and discovers that her clockwork angel pendant holds an essence of the angel Ithuriel.
+Upon arrival at Cadair Idris, Tessa is forced to shapeshift into John Shade and teach Mortmain how to create automatons capable of powered by demonic spirits and immune to Nephilim weapons.
+Mortmain reveals that Tessa was born to a Greater Demon father and a Shadowhunter mother, a feat normally impossible since demon-Nephilim children are usually born dead due to the Marks.
+By switching Elizabeth Gray with Adele Starkweather, Aloysius' granddaughter who died when she was young, "Elizabeth" grew up to be a Shadowhunter who was not Marked.
+By additionally giving Elizabeth the protection of Ithuriel, Tessa could be delivered alive.
+Mortmain arranged for Tessa to start a new race of demon-Nephilim hybrids.
+Will reunites with Tessa and consummates with her—and in the process, Will receives a star-shaped mark on his skin where it touched Tessa's clockwork angel necklace pendant (a mark that is visible in future generations of male Herondales throughout the Shadowhunters Chronicles and also on others who were touched by the angel such as Clary Fray/Fairchild).
+Will and Tessa meet up with Charlotte and the others and begin battling through Mortmain's automatons, learning to their shock that one of the Silent Brothers, Brother Zachariah, is Jem.
 Henry is gravely wounded and left paraplegic, even after Magnus successfully saved him.
-As Tessa is about to be captured by Mortmain, she shapeshifts into Ithuriel himself and incinerates Mortmain, before falling unconscious for several days.
+As Tessa is about to be captured by Mortmain, she shapeshifts into Ithuriel himself (the angel in Tessa's clockwork angel pendant) and incinerates Mortmain, before falling unconscious for several days.

 Upon her recovery, Jem, now Brother Zachariah, visits Tessa and promises to meet her every year for an hour at Blackfriars Bridge before departing for Silent City.
 Charlotte is offered the job of Consul and plans to train Will to succeed her as head of the London Institute.
 Gideon proposes to Sophie and accompanies her as she undergoes Ascension to become a Shadowhunter.
 At the Christmas celebration of that year, Magnus leaves for the New World and makes Will promise to find his own happiness.
-Will takes this advice and proposes to Tessa, who accepts.
+After speaking with Jessamine's ghost, Will proposes to Tessa, who accepts.
 Subsequently, Will and Cecily introduce Tessa and Gabriel, respectively, to their parents.